Understanding ST_Geometry vs WKB

 GeoParquet Parsing & GeoJSON Ingestion Pipelines

--- Direct GeoParquet scan (zero-copy)
+-- Direct GeoParquet scan — geometry column is already GEOMETRY type

-SELECT * FROM read_parquet('s3://bucket/data.parquet');
+SELECT id, geom FROM read_parquet('s3://bucket/data.parquet');

 COPY (